 2. Change Your WordPress Site to Use Your Domain

-Once the transfer is complete, WordPress can be set to use the domain instead of the temporary one you setup in the beginning.
-First check the General Settings page within WordPress, because both the Home URL and Site URL will need to be changed from the temporary domain to the live one.
+Once the transfer is complete, WordPress can be set to use the domain instead of the temporary one you set up in the beginning.
+You will need to go to Settings – General in y our WP admin panel and change both WordPress Address and Site Address from the temporary URL to the live one.